Zenchiyu/POLAR-background-prediction/logbook/README.md

 - Fixed create_columns where it could try to create, for instance, a column based on a `data_df["<numerical value>"]` which was not intended.
 - Added `filter_conditions` to the YAML and modified Python code to filter examples based on `filter_conditions`
-- Ran the training phase with filtered dataset where we only keep examples having `rate[0]/rate_err[0]` greater than 20.
+- Ran the training phase with a filtered dataset where we only keep examples having `rate[0]/rate_err[0]` greater than 20.
 It gives this:

 <p align="center">
 <img src="https://github.com/Zenchiyu/POLAR-background-prediction/assets/49496107/094c849f-c217-4c35-a15a-df7e7768f6a6" width=300>
 </p>

-where again the red points come from the validation set and have residuals > 5 standard deviation (recall that when we say standard deviation, we talk about the modified one based on the modified gaussian fit).
+where again the red points come from the validation set and have residuals > 5 standard deviations (recall that when we say standard deviation, we talk about the modified one based on the modified Gaussian fit).

-- Ran the training phase again but ignoring +-100 seconds around the 25 GRBs.
-Also ignored them in validation and test set but maybe shouldn't because we no longer can compare the prediction for these +-100 seconds around the 25 GRBs with the real curve.
+- Ran the training phase again but ignored +-100 seconds around the 25 GRBs.
+Also ignored them in the validation and test set but maybe shouldn't because we no longer can compare the prediction for these +-100 seconds around the 25 GRBs with the real curve.
 We can't plot anymore the plot we've shown above.
-However, here's a zoomed-in version of what our model predicts into 4 arbitrary intervals of the validation set:
+However, here's a zoomed-in version of what our model predicts in 4 arbitrary intervals of the validation set:

 <p align="center">
 <img src="https://github.com/Zenchiyu/POLAR-background-prediction/assets/49496107/af0b8810-d791-48cd-b480-175d0430049d" width=300>